josanly/rest-api-archetype/README.md

 # REST API project

-This project has been developped to give a simple maven archetype to build a RESTful API using Java and Play Framework.
+This project has been developed to give a simple maven archetype to build a RESTful API using Java and Play Framework.

 Look how easy it is to use:

+	# compilation
+	mvn clean install
     # packaging archetype
     mvn archetype:jar
     # install archetype in local maven archetype catalog